 Hi, my name is Jon Solberg and I am the producer for The Best Moments of the BBQ Central Show in Ten Minutes or Less.
-I think that this podcast is a bit unique, it is actually a best of show for The BBQ Central Show.
+I think that this podcast is a bit unique, as it’s actually a best of show for The BBQ Central Show.

 The BBQ Central Show is a live internet show.
-It airs for two hours a week and all things important in the world of barbecuing and grilling are discussed on that show.
-Once the live show happens, that show is broken down into podcasts and distributed out throughout the week.
+It airs for two hours a week, and discusses all things important in the world of barbecuing and grilling.
+Once the live show happens, it is broken down into podcast episodes and distributed out throughout the week.

-The Best Moments of the BBQ Central Show in Ten Minutes or Less are two ten minute segments edited out from the great archives which make up The BBQ Central Show.
+The Best Moments of the BBQ Central Show in Ten Minutes or Less is released in two ten-minute segments edited from the archives of The BBQ Central Show.

 Why did you start podcasting?

-I started podcasting because I found it a really interesting medium.
+I started podcasting because I found it to be an exciting medium.
 And it was a way that I could deliver some extra value to a forum that I operated at that time.
 I’ve been involved with The Best Moments of the BBQ Central Show in Ten Minutes or Less since its inception in 2018.

-Weekly, this podcast goes into the BBQ Central Show podcast feed.
+This podcast goes into The BBQ Central Show podcast feed.
 It is also posted on the BBQ Central show main website.
 And then all of our social media platforms receive a notification of a new episode with a call to action to take people back to the main website.

 What has been most effective?
 Least effective?

-What I found to be the most effective and ineffective ways of promoting a podcast?
 I find this to be a difficult question.
-I think the promotion of podcasts is still a bit like the Wild Wild West.
+I think the promotion of podcasts is still a bit like the wild wild west.

 Why do you make Headliners?

-Why do I make Headliners?
-The number one reason I make Headliners is I think that they’re fun.
+The number one reason I make Headliners is that I think that they’re fun.

-First time I ever saw [an] audiogram I was like, “What is this?
+The first time I ever saw [an] audiogram I was like, “What is this?
 I need to find out what this is.”
 Then I stumbled on Headliner.
-They’re fun to make, they get great reach on social media, they’re very entertaining.
-I can’t say enough good about Headliners.
-I really enjoy making my Headliner every week.
+They’re fun to make.
+They get great reach on social media, and they’re very entertaining.
+I can’t say enough good things about Headliner.
+I really enjoy making my Headliner videos every week.

-The tools that I use to produce a podcast are a Shure SM7B through a DBX286S into an interface and into GarageBand.
+The tools that I use to produce a podcast are a Shure SM7B through a DBX286S into an interface and Garageband.